Education: A Lifelong Practice

 Mentoring relates less to learning as the teaching pillar but rather refers to perfecting the practice of life, learning, and work.
 They help students of all ages get through the challenges of daily life—whether it’s just learning to pack a good lunch and be ready for the day or helping someone seize a career change opportunity and avoid unemployment.

-Mentors are matched with particular students by coordinating with their village president and with the assistance of systems, which account for the student’s mastery to date, and which mentors or teachers they have worked well with in the past.
+Mentors are matched with particular students by coordinating with their village president and with the assistance of the Life Planning automated system, which account for the student’s mastery to date, and which mentors or teachers they have worked well with in the past.

 Everybody in a NewVistas community is expected to contribute in some capacity, whether through community governance or other volunteer work.